Intel, Microsoft to tackle 'final frontier' in data privacy

-San Francisco, March 9 (IANS) Chip-maker Intel has collaborated with Microsoft on Defense Advanced Research Projects Agency (DARPA) programme in the US, to tackle the final frontier in data privacy which is computing on fully encrypted data without access to decryption keys.
+San Francisco: Chip-maker Intel has collaborated with Microsoft on Defense Advanced Research Projects Agency (DARPA) programme in the US, to tackle the final frontier in data privacy which is computing on fully encrypted data without access to decryption keys.

 The aim is to develop an accelerator for fully homomorphic encryption (FHE), Intel said in a statement late on Monday.